aragon/geo-browser-contracts/README.md

 ## General notice

 The implementation of the four plugins is built on top of existing and thoroughly autited plugins from Aragon OSx.
-The base contracts used highly align with the requirements of Geo.
-However, there is some cases in which certain parameters may not be relevant or may need to be kept for compatibility.
+In order to fully accomodate to Geo's design, some functions and interfaces needed a few tweaks, which made it necessary to fork and adapt these contracts in-place.

-The alternative would be to fork these base contracts and include them as part of this repository.
-Given the pro's of getting OSx updates from Aragon for free vs the con's of keeping a few redundant parameters, we have decided to avoid forking any base contract.
+They can be found on `packages/contracts/src/governance/base`

 [Learn more about Aragon OSx](https://devs.aragon.org/docs/osx/how-it-works/framework/)

 ## How permissions work

-For each Space, an Aragon DAO is going to be created to act as the entry point.
-It will hold any assets and most importantly, manage the permission database which will govern all plugin interactions.
+Each Space created is an Aragon DAO.
+It holds any assets and most importantly, it manages the permission database that governs all plugin interactions.

 A permission looks like:

 - An address `who` holds `MY_PERMISSION_ID` on a target contract `where`

-New DAO's are deployed with a `ROOT_PERMISSION` assigned to its creator, but the DAO will typically deployed by the DAO factory, which will install all the requested plugins and drop the ROOT permission after the set up is done.
+New DAO's deployed manyally will grant `ROOT_PERMISSION` to its creator.
+However, most DAO's are typically deployed via Aragon's DAO factory, which will deploy a new contract with safe defaults, install all the requested plugins and drop the ROOT permission when the set up is done.

 Managing permissions is made via two functions that are called on the DAO: